christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Tyana?
 This would make Apollonius of Tyana the brother-husband of Philo of Alexandria and the father of Josephus.
 These three created the core of Christianity.\
-(b) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
-    Ptolemy I Soter and his successors were closely associated with Serapis.
-"Jesus" was an avatar for the Bosphioran royal family.
-    Apollonius of Tyana was king Juba II, the grandson of Julius Caesar/Asander and Cleopatra/Dynamis.
-All these aristocrats/kings
-    took on religious personas and preached syncretic versions of Greco-Buddhism to the public: monotheism, renounce worldy possessions, asceticism, shame and guilt, you will be rewarded in the afterlife for your earthly suffering, etc. These cults were by design slave moralities to strip the will to power from the population to prevent rebellions.

 **6 Flavian Dynasty**